variance_ancova provides a convenient function for estimating a

 Value

-All functions return a numeric
+All functions return a numeric. variance_ancova returns a numeric with

 a variance estimated from data to used for power estimation and sample size

-functions return a numeric
+estimation. power_xx and samplesize_xx functions return a numeric with

 the power or sample size approximation.